davidlira19/Automated-Builds-CI-CD/docs/README.md

 ## Introduction

-On this research I am going to talk about Automated Builds with Continous Integration and Continous Deployment, I will explain the basics concepts of this topic, how to implement it on your repositories and the different uses that we can give to them.
+On this research I am going to talk about Automated Builds with Continuous Integration and Continuous Deployment, I will explain the basics concepts of this topic, how to implement it on your repositories and the different uses that we can give to them.